jeyrb/release2mqtt/README.md

 # release2mqtt

-Publish new release version info to MQTT, with support for HomeAssistant auto discovery
+Perioidically check for new versions of components being available, and publish new release version info to MQTT.
+HomeAssistant auto discovery is supported, so all updates can be seen in the same place as HomeAssistant's own components and add-ins.

+Currently only Docker containers are supported, either via an image registry check, or a git repo for source.

+Components can also be updated, either automatically or triggered via MQTT, for example by hitting the *Install* button in the HomeAssistant update dialog.

 ## Install